-We at Burtons love to see spring in the air, flowers blooming, sun glowing and a generally more upbeat mood for everyone.
-However, spring not only brings lovely flowers it can also bring frustrating weeds; none are more frustrating and difficult to deal with than Japanese Knotweed.
+We at Burtons love to see spring in the air.
+Flowers blooming, sun glowing and a generally more upbeat mood for everyone.
+Spring brings lovely flowers it can also bring frustrating weeds.
+None are more frustrating and difficult to deal with than Japanese Knotweed.

-Japanese Knotweed (Fallopia Japonica), first introduce in to the UK in the nineteenth century, is a rapid spreading invasive species of plant that can grow to 2.1 meters (6.9 foot) tall at a rate of up to 10cm (3/4 of an inch) a day.
+Japanese Knotweed (Fallopia Japonica) was first introduce in to the UK in the nineteenth century.
+It is a rapid spreading invasive species of plant that can grow to 2.1 meters (6.9 foot) tall at a rate of up to 10cm (3/4 of an inch) a day.
 With the potential to grow through walls, tarmac and concrete and flourish in any soil it can be a damaging weed to structures.

 The main implications of Japanese Knotweed are the potential of civil claims for nuisance against you if it is found on your land.
 In the recent case of Network Rail Infrastructure Ltd v Williams and another EWCA Civ 1514, it was held that even the presence of the roots of Japanese Knotweed (rhizomes) was enough to impose a burden on the landowner and interfered with the use and enjoyment of the neighbour’s land.

 The liability arose from both the knowledge of the presence of Japanese Knotweed and a failure to take reasonable steps to prevent interference (it spreading to the neighbour’s land).
 In this case Network Rail had to pay out for:

 - the cost of treatment to remove the knotweed,

 - the cost of surveys,